pilif/sacy/README.markdown

 `-j` will add JSMin support into the bundle

-Note that those two are required by all means for sacy to work.
-If you decide not to bundle them, that means that you need to have them available and loaded somewhere else or sacy will blow up.
+Note that CSSMin is required by all means for sacy to work.
+If you decide not to bundle it, that means that you need to have it available and loaded somewhere else or sacy will blow up.

+JSMin is optional if you use an external processor, but in general, sacy won't work without any means for CSS- and JS minification (which was its initial purpose).

 Then, the script has two more optional parameters: